PIPESTONE

 Next Sunday: Kim

-Offering today: Hope Haven
+Offering today: Food Shelf

 Offering next Sunday: Classical Ministry Share

-Arlo Bolt, Lois Fey and Cliff Mulder at Good Samaritan, Adrian Klein and Verna Van Bockel at Ridgeview, Etta Mae Gunnink at Edgebrook Apartments.
+Remember in prayer those of our congregation who are unable to attend our service.
+Arlo Bolt and Cliff Mulder at Good Samaritan, Adrian Klein and Verna Van Bockel at Ridgeview, Etta Mae Gunnink at Edgebrook Apartments.

 Missionaries